alivirya/note-extension/README.md

 ### As a permanent add-on
 * Install [web-ext](https://github.com/mozilla/web-ext) by running `npm install -g web-ext` unless you would like to install it exclusively for your project, in which case run `npm install --save-dev web-ext`
 * Go to the build folder, and run `web-ext build`
+* Go to about:config and set xpinstall.signatures.required to false (again, do at your own discretion)
 * Choose `install Add-On from file` and choose the file `build/web-ext-artifacts/notetaker_tab-1.0.0.zip`
+* The notetaker extension will be called "Notetaker tab", in order to make sure that it stays in your browser go to options, and click "manage"
+* Turn off automatic updates

 The notetaker extension should now be installed and be able to used from a new tab :-)